• TexasLand USA: Overview

 The Reality on the Ground.

 No highways.
 No intersections.
 No traffic lights.
 No turning lanes.
+No infrastructure.
 No drainage.
-No plan.
-This land is built for over sized farm equipment and traveling animal herds - not tour buses and thousands of cars per day.
+This land is built for over sized farm equipment, livestock, and horses, not tour buses and thousands of cars per day.

 Location Matters.